mbianchidev/mbianchidev/README.md

 My name is Matteo but my nicknames are many, depending on the many context you find me in (gaming? reddit? music?).

-I'm a DevRel, living in Europe, sometimes I have fun as Cloud Native Consultant and Trainer.
+I'm an Engineer, living in Europe, and currently working as DevRel.
+Sometimes I have fun as Cloud Native Consultant and Trainer.
 In my spare time I [mentor](https://mb-consulting.dev/mentor) people, [help startups](https://www.mb-consulting.dev/service/mentoring-services) filling their tech gaps and [blog](content-creation/blog/blog.md) about tech and life.
-I organize(d) Kubernetes Community Days in the Netherlands.
+I organize(d) Kubernetes Community Days in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can.

 📫 How to reach me: [click here](https://mb-consulting.dev/all-links)